AhmedCoolProjects/chartprime-docs/docs/Market Oracle Toolkit/Features Overview/Feature 4.md

 ---
-title: "Feature 4: Candle highlighting"
+title: "Candle highlighting"
-sidebar_position: 4
+sidebar_position: 5
 ---

 In order to help a trader visualize trends more clearly; we provide two main unique candle colouring techniques.
 The first being Trend Gradient.